 "Work with your child’s temperament, not against it” — how many times have you heard that?
 What this sage advice means is that you should seek to understand your child’s inborn personality, accept its genetically based limitations and cultivate its associated unique assets.
-The biological nature of temperament renders children blameless for certain unsavory tendencies, whether little Joey exhibits moody reclusiveness or a daredevil streak.
-But as parents, we want to make the most of our kids’ personality strengths and minimize the potential harm of what could be weaknesses.
+But what is your child’s inborn personality and how do you parent them?

 When these high-zeal kids are young, they are likely to frequently end up in meltdowns when they get riled up with emotion.
 As teens, they still can, especially with the expected increase in moodiness, reactivity and risk-taking associated with puberty.
 With the immaturity of the impulse control system and hormones at all-time highs, these bucking broncos can look like wild, wild horses when loose on the prairie (read: when unsupervised).

 Parents will want to anticipate situations that are likely to trigger zeal gone amok.
 Any activity that jacks up high energy to a frenzy level is likely to be risky.
 Thus, parents of these kids are especially advised to increase supervision and safety plans for big events (school field trips), fun outings (birthday parties, sleepovers) and special social occasions (prom and graduation).

 My experience as a psychologist counseling kids with extreme temperaments is that they all benefit from especially skilled parents.
 All kids need their parents to praise good behaviors, ignore low-level messes, develop their talents and keep a sense of humor.
 But since high-energy kids kick up so much dust, parenting efforts need to be multiplied to manage conflicts and keep the lid on risk-taking while establishing outlets for high-energy fun and expression.